Hands typing on a laptop while working on copy for a private practice therapist website

 A woman with curly dark hair leaning over a laptop on a bed, looking at the screen with focus.

-Whether you have a website or not, the words are the hard part.
+Whether you have a website or not, the words are the hardest part.

 • You know you need a website, but you keep putting it off because you don’t know what to say.